 A home care plan does not totally relieve you of your involvement in your loved one’s care.
 The situation will still be stressful in some ways.
 If the plan you have developed cannot be fixed, change it.
 Change the duties; change the worker; get professional advice.
 Allow that things will not go exactly as you envision.
 Focus on the priorities.
 Is your loved one safe?
 Is your loved one’s health being maintained?
 Is your loved one connected to the home care worker?
 If you answer yes to these three questions, then maybe some of the rest is not so important.

-For more information, see the FCA fact sheet, Hiring In-Home Help and ask an FCA staff about a Caregiver College workshop where you live.
+For more information, see the FCA fact sheet, Hiring In-Home Help.

 This tip sheet was prepared by Family Caregiver Alliance. ©2016 Family Caregiver Alliance.
 All rights reserved.